Penn State alumna Ali Krieger settles in to a new life as a soccer broadcaster with ESPN

 If you were to bet the chalk on all four games, you’d stand good odds of winning.
 Orlando finished 28 points ahead of Chicago in the standings, and Kansas City finished 16 points ahead of North Carolina.
 But Krieger expects at least one upset.

 “Bay FC is actually in pretty good form, and I know D.C., they have excellent players — but they’ve been injury-prone a little bit here, and I don’t know if everyone’s going to be fully fit.” she said.
 “Portland against Gotham, that is kind of a revenge game from last year’s semifinal [a 1-0 Gotham win at Portland].
 And also, you’re fighting for Christine Sinclair.
-You don’t want her to have this be her last game, you want to take her all the way to the final and see her go out on top, like Gotham did for me last year.”
+You don’t want her to have this be her last game.
+You want to take her all the way to the final and see her go out on top, like Gotham did for me last year.”

 A new era on and off the field

 It has been a big year for women’s sports having spotlight platforms, from the WNBA to the Olympics.
-American women’s soccer stars have long been familiar with such stages: the historic 1999 World Cup champs, the 2015 squad whose title-game win drew nearly 27 million viewers, the 2019 squad that triumphed after suing U.S. Soccer and clashing with then-and-future President Donald Trump.
+American women’s soccer stars have long been familiar with such stages: the historic 1999 World Cup champs, the 2015 squad whose title-game win drew nearly 27 million viewers, the 2019 squad that triumphed after suing U.S. Soccer and clashing with then-and-President-elect Donald Trump.

-Rodman and Smith are heading toward the marquee: both were on last year’s World Cup squad and this year’s Olympic gold medal-winners, and each already has a NWSL title (Rodman in 2021, Smith in 2022).
+Rodman and Smith are heading toward the marquee: both were on last year’s World Cup squad and this year’s Olympic gold medal-winner, and each already has a NWSL title (Rodman in 2021, Smith in 2022).
 But they haven’t yet reached the heights gained by Krieger, Megan Rapinoe, Alex Morgan, and the rest of that era.

 » READ MORE: Trinity Rodman and other new USWNT stars will be even bigger deals now as Olympic champions